songrise/HyperNeRF-torch/Readme.md

 This repo is a by-product of one of my research projects, therefore I do not have much time to precisely replicate the original implementation.
 Most notably, the following are different from the original implementation:

 - SE3-field coded but not debugged yet.
 For warping, we currently use Translation field.
-- We generate the metadata of the rays (e.g, warp embedding key) in the code, instead of reading it from the file.
+- We generate the metadata of the rays (e.g, warp embedding key) in run time, instead of reading it from the file.
 - We use the original positional encoding scheme in NeRF, instead of the one used in HyperNeRF.
 - We did not implement the code that loads Nerfies-style dataset